ACM40960/project-project-in-maths-modelling/README.md

 ![](images/PR_curve3.png)
 ![](images/PR_curve4.png)

-*Figure: Precision-Recall curves for seven models, arranged in two columns and four rows in reading order (top-left → top-right → ... → bottom-right).
+*Figure: Precision-Recall curves for seven models, arranged in two columns and four rows in reading order (top-left → top-right → ... → bottom).
 The models, in order, are YOLOv8n, YOLOv11n, YOLOv8n + OCCAPCC (end), YOLOv8n + OCCAPCC (index 6), YOLOv8n + CBAM, YOLOv8n + OCCAPCC + Efficient3DBB, and YOLOv8n + CBAM + Efficient3DBB.*

+- **Improved classes**: *BlackBear* and *WildBoar* consistently improved across all enhanced models. *Cow* improved in both attention-based variants, but the gain disappeared when the Efficient3DBB head was added.
+- **Degraded classes**: *Dog* performed worse in all enhanced models compared to the baseline, though the addition of Efficient3DBB partially mitigated the drop.
+- **Stable classes**: Large, high-contrast species such as *AmurTiger*, *Leopard*, and *MuskDeer* remained stable across all variants.

+For additional metrics such as **F1-score**, **Precision**, **Recall** curves, please refer to the files in the [`results/*_val/`](results/) directories.

 ### Prediction Examples

 ![](images/pred_examples.png)

+*Figure: Prediction examples on a sample BlackBear image*

+The prediction examples below compared detection results for different model variants on a sample *BlackBear* image.
+In this case, the baseline YOLOv8n (top-left) produces duplicate bounding boxes with low confidence scores.
+After adding attention, or attention combined with the custom detection head, the duplicate boxes are removed and confidence scores increase.
+This highlights the effectiveness of combining attention with a specialized detection head.

 ## Project Poster